 The Heat Pump Technologies' member countries fund the HPC which operates on a non-profit basis.
 Operating under the umbrella of the International Energy Agency (IEA), the HPC is an integral part of the IEA's wider programme on heat pumping technologies - the IEA Heat Pumping Technologies.

 The HPC is at the centre of a global network of individuals who have an influence on the application of heat pump technology.
-From a central office at SP Technical Research Institute of Sweden in Sweden, the HPC communicates via National Teams in its member countries.
+From a central office at RISE Research Institute of Sweden in Sweden, the HPC communicates via National Teams in its member countries.
 Each National Team is made up of people and organisations representing the full spectrum of national heat pump activities.

 Close links have been forged with other international organisations concerned with heat pumps, including:

 - International Institute of Refrigeration